RIT-MDRC/Catbot_Tools/.github/pull_request_template.md

 # Feature
-* Make a brief summary of the feature here should not be longer than two sentences
+* Make a brief summary of the feature.
+This should not be longer than two sentences
 * If there are any new cli commands add the commands here with the \`code\` tag

 # How to Test